l-moraes/aspnet-mvc-crud-empresa/README.md

 ## 📖 About

-ImportCrud is an ASP.NET MVC application targeting .NET Framework 4.8.1.
+This company CRUD is an ASP.NET MVC application targeting .NET Framework 4.8.1.
 The application provides a platform for managing user authentication, external logins, and basic CRUD operations.
 It leverages ASP.NET Identity for user management and authentication.

 ## 🧱 This project was built with: